- Art Celebration 2015: SOLDOUT Oct 22, 2015

 As a member of The Contemporaries, you will visit the studios of prominent artists, speak one-on-one with curators and gallery owners and take behind-the-scenes tours of museum and private contemporary art collections.
 Members also receive personal collecting advice from CMA curators and participate in the selection of works for the Museum’s permanent collection through an annual vote.

 The Contemporaries is open to all CMA members at the Reciprocal level or higher.
-Annual dues to join The Contemporaries are $500 per person or $250 per person if under the age of forty.
+Annual dues to join The Contemporaries are $500 per person.
 Your donation is tax deductible to the extent allowed.
-For more information, please call Lucky Ackley at 614.629.0351.
+For more information, please call Sarah Rogers at 614.629.0311

 This annual symposium, inspired by the Museum’s acquisition of the Schiller collection of American social commentary art, attracts top scholars from around the country.
 Each year the symposium focuses on a particular theme.
 Previous symposia have addressed: